 The College Catalog accurately describes the academic requirements for all majors.
 Your major advisor should be your main resource when making your course selections.
 Academic Advising staff in the Center for Student Success can provide additional consultation if necessary.
-Checksheets of required courses for each major are available on the Registration and Records website.
+Degree planners for each major are available in the Catalog found on the Registration and Records website.

 Undeclared first-year students should meet with their first-year advisor when making course selections.
 The Academic Advising staff is available for information about your intended major's early requirements.